Use this BMR calculator to figure out how many calories per day you need.

 How to use the BMR calculator

 Before using the BMR calculator you must know your weight and height.
 When you have measured and weighed yourself, you’re ready to start.

-When setting your goals you’ll have the options maintain weight, weight loss, extreme weight loss, weight gains, fast weight gain.
-You should never set your goals as extreme weight loss or fast weight gain as you’ll gain little to no long term benefits from them.
+When setting your goals you’ll have the options to maintain weight, weight loss, extreme weight loss, weight gains, fast weight gain.
+You should never set your goals as extreme weight loss or fast weight gain as you’ll gain little to no long-term benefits from them.